jessewang-arvatosystems/spring-boot-graphql-example/README.md

 How to run
 ---
 1. Open the project in the IDE
-2. Navigate to HplusApplication and run the `main` method
+2. Navigate to `src/main/java/com/jesse.lil.hplus/HplusApplication.java` and run the `main` method
 3. Open the GraphQL Client and use `http://localhost:8080/` as the endpoint

 Spring Framework Configuration